Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 <h5><b>Feature: Navigation tab</b></h5>
 The value the feature provides: Contains the same functionality as discussed on the 'Welcome-Landing' page What it aims to achieve: Makes the website easy to navigate and lends a consistency to each of the separate pages on the website
+Response to testing: As per <em>Welcome Page</em>, this is fully functional with the hover effect fully and navigating to the selected page features operating as intended.
 </li>
 <li>
 <h5><b>Feature: Social Links</b></h5>
 The value the feature provides: Creates the same effect as discussed on Welcome landing page What it aims to achieve: Lends a consistency to each of the separate pages on the website and creates a link between all online platforms
+Response to testing: As per the <em>Welcome Page</em>, the links are fully functional, opening in a separate tab onto the specified webpage, as intended.
 </li>
 <li>Feature: Animation on Joanne Downey's photograph.
 Using keyframes and the 'rubberBand' animation from 'Animate.css', I added an eye-catching animation to Joanne Downey's photograph that causes the image to stretech and retract like a rubberband for a period of five seconds
 The value the feature provides: It draws the user's attention to Joanne, who has an integral role in the success of 'Pure Drama'.
 As the founder and key facilitator, the success of the company relies on the reliability, quality of work and skillset of Joanne so the section detailing her experience and qualifications is particularly important
 What it aims to achieve: As this page is the most informative sections, with this particualr section laden in information, the animation provides light relief and is aesthetically engaging.
 It also draws attention to Joanne Downey
+Response to testing: As intended, once Joanne Downey's image is scrolled over, the rubberBand animation automatically enacts for the specified duration of five seconds.
+As intended, this plays once per visit to the <em>Our Mission</em> page but will reset and replay once the tab is reopened.
 </li>
 <h5><b>3.
 Sign-Up Page</b></h5>
 <ol>
 <li>
 Feature: Loading spinner
-The value the feature provides: Though this animation is usually used to signify loading, I added it as an omnipresent feature on the Sign-Up page that is not connected with loading but supposed to provoke a feeling of momentum.
-I have increased the sizes of the individual dots and updated the color to match the design of the page also
+The value the feature provides: Though this animation is usually used to signify loading, I added a webkit spinner animation as an omnipresent feature on the Sign-Up page that is not connected with loading but supposed to provoke a feeling of momentum.
+I have increased the sizes of the individual dots and updated the color to match the design of the page also for design consistency
-What it aims to achieve: I did this as I want it to create a sense of momentum and provoke action from the user of the website, who is supposed to be inspired to fill out the 'Sign-Up' form and submit feedback
+What it aims to achieve: I did this, as I want it to create a sense of momentum and provoke action from the user of the website, who is supposed to be inspired to fill out the 'Sign-Up' form and submit feedback
+Response to testing: As intended, the spinner automatically plays once the page is opened and has an infinite duration.
+The design elements of the dots fit in with the rest of the content on the page as intended.
 </li>
 <li>
 Feature: Responsive picture that changes based on the browser.
 The value the feature provided: One image is presented on viewports with max-widths of 699px (e.g. an iphone), a different photo is shown on viewports over 700px (e.g. a laptop).
 If there is any issue with the brower, a separate image is also included as an alternative, this is the happy group image which is shown on the <em>Welcome Page</em>.
 What it aims to achieve: Present alternative photos that are more suited to different viewports (iphone versus laptop) and also offer an alternative image if there is any issue opening these pictures
+Response to testing: As intended, different images display once the viewport is decreased/increased over the 700px threshold.
 </li>
 <li>
 Feature: Field-sets to enter contact details
 The value the feature provided: Ability for the user to submit important personal information quickly and safely to the website facilitator
 What it aims to achieve: Present an interactive and clearly laid out section where the user can input their name and email address.
 There fields also change pink when the user clicks on them.
+Response to testing: As intended, once a field is selected it becomes highlighted in pink, signifying that it is active.
+Text can be input freely into each of the boxes and the submit button functions fully.
+Once submit is selected, a separate page is opened, confirming the information that has been submitted.
 </li>
 <li>
 Feature: Radio buttons for the type of class the user wants to participate in The value the feature provided: This will give the website facilitator vital information about the demand of the classes by type
 What it aims to achieve: The user can only select one of the three options 'Individual', 'Group' or 'Both' so that they don't accidentally sign up for group classes if they solely want individual classes or vice versa.
 It is also a 'required' feature, so the submit button will not function if an option is not selected
+Response to testing: As intended, it is not possible to select more than one of the three radio buttons at a time and selecting one is a required feature, the website will not allow you to submit this section without selecting an option.
+As intended, if the user attempts to submit the section without selecting one of the three options, a message apears, prompting them to select an option before submitting, saying "Please select one of these options"
 </li>
 <li>
 Feature: Checkboxes for the style of classes that the user wants to participate in